PawseySC/container-workflows/_episodes/08-build-intro.md

 * `FROM`: compulsory, it provides the starting image we will use to build our customised one;
 * `MAINTAINER`: details of the person who wrote the Dockerfile, optional;
-* `ARG`: used to set temporary values that will be used during the build process, and that might need to be changed in future builds; a common use is to specify package versions, like in this case;
+* `ARG`: used to set temporary values that will be used during the build process, and that might need to be changed in future builds; a common use is to specify package versions, like in this sample case;
 * `RUN`: this is the most used instruction, that alllows to run most shell commands during the build.
 Multiple `RUN` instructions are often found in a single Dockerfile.
 Each `RUN` instruction creates an additional _layer_ in the container image.
 More on this later;
 * `ENV`: required to set environment variables that will persist at runtime in the container; in this specific case, the `EDITOR` variable is created as an example.
   **DO NOT** use `RUN export <..>` to this end;